High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the AWGN Channel

-Due to the improvements achieved in computation efficiency, the optimisation of constellations for the \ac{AWGN} channel can be easily extended to 4D.
-In Fig.~\ref{fig:optimised_4D_from_meric}, the results of optimising constellations for the 4D AWGN channel are shown.
-Recently, a constellation with symmetry constraints was presented in \cite{chen2020analysis}, which the authors named \ac{OS}.
+The significant improvements in computation efficiency now allow us to extend the optimisation of constellations for the \ac{AWGN} channel to 4D, something which has been challenging to achieve to date.
+In Fig.~\ref{fig:optimised_4D_from_meric}, the results of optimising constellations for the 4D \ac{AWGN} channel are shown.
+The results follow a similar trend to the results presented for 2D, however, we can see that a cardinality of 8192 is not enough to decrease the gap to capacity for higher SNR values.

+Next, we compare the performance of the designed constellations with the recently published 4D constellation with symmetry constraints, presented in \cite{chen2020analysis}, which the authors named \ac{OS}.
 The authors showed how it was possible to reduce the 128-ary constellation to just 5 variables.
-The 128$\times$4 variables describing all points in all dimensions were whittled down to 32 by enforcing symmetry and that subspace was then intuitively spanned using 5 variables.
+The 128$\times$4 variables describing all points in all dimensions were reduced to 32 by enforcing symmetry and that subspace was then intuitively spanned using 5 variables.
 In contrast, the method introduced in this paper greatly improves the efficiency of the constellation design and allows the optimisation of all variables within the orthant.
 In the case of 128 constellation points this is 32 points with 4 dimensions each, totalling 128 variables.
-The performance of the resulting \ac{GS4D} constellation is shown in Fig.~\ref{fig:longhaul_results}.
-We can see that the additional freedom from distributing the constellation points over 4 dimensions allowed our constellation to outperform the constellation obtained using the approach in \cite{chen2020analysis}, albeit with a very small margin; a similar observation to that made by the authors in \cite{chen2020analysis}.
-The results are shown in terms of both \ac{BER} and \ac{GMI}.
-For the \ac{BER} a post-\ac{FEC} curve is shown where the $R=4/5$ \ac{LDPC} from \cite{Standard2014DVBS2X} is applied.